GSA-TTS/usagov-benefits-eligibility/content/benefits/va-life-insurance-for-veterans.md

   - criteriaKey: applicant_served_in_active_military
     acceptableValues: ["yes"]
   - criteriaKey: applicant_service_status
+    acceptableValues:
+      [
-    acceptableValues: ["an active-duty service member", "discharged under conditions other than dishonorable", "retired from the service"]
+        "an active-duty service member",
+        "discharged under conditions other than dishonorable",
+        "retired from the service",
+      ]
 ---